 Tallulah contains some of the band’s most well-loved songs such as the perfect pop of ‘Right Here’ and ‘Bye Bye Pride’.
 This dramatic moment has always been a standout.
 Stabs of strings add atmosphere to some of the darkest lyrics Forster wrote, “I know you’re warm/The warmest person alive/But are you warm/Deep down in inside?”
 In the intense coda, he repeats, “Baby I’m lonely/You’re on road with a bad crowd,” giving the song no happy hending.
 It’s one of the most powerful songs penned by Forster.

 16 Lovers Lane is often referred to as their masterpiece.
 It came out just before Forster and McLennan broke up the band and spent the ’90s releasing solo albums.
 It’s their prettiest and most nuanced record containing ‘Streets Of Your Town’ which was the closest they came to commercial success.
 The record ends with this fragile lullaby which finds Forster in reflective mode as he sings, “I just wish you’d remember that bad times don’t get you through.”
 The chorus shows how well Forster and McLennan could blend their intricate harmonies to create a beautiful sense of melancholy.

 The Clock (2000)

-After a decade apart they came back with one of their strongest albums, The Friends of Rachel Worth.
+After a decade apart the band came back with one of their strongest albums, The Friends of Rachel Worth.
 Forster and McLennan sounded re-energised and played with members of the excellent Sleater-Kinney who helped make some of their most vital songs.
-‘The Clock’ is one of their rockiest songs with a chorus that is both beguiling and effortless.
-The delicate harmonies and minimal solo are a sign of their unique talents.
+‘The Clock’ is one of their rockiest songs with one of the most effortless and addictive choruses The delicate harmonies and minimal solo are a sign of their unique talents.

 Old Mexico (2003)